mzrinsky/bbt/README.md

 bbtcli - Better Backup Tool Command Line Interface

+# Warning
+This is currently a work in progress.

 # What is it?
 A tool to create and restore backup snapshots on *nix systems.